Ancestral Puebloans: Etymology

 Pueblo, which means "village" and "people" in Spanish, was a term originating with the Spanish explorers who used it to refer to the people's particular style of dwelling.

+Hopi people use the term Hisatsinom, meaning "ancient people", to describe the Ancestral Puebloans.

 The Navajo people, who now reside in parts of former Pueblo territory, referred to the ancient people as Anaasází in their Diné language, an exonym meaning "ancestors of our enemies", referring to their competition with the Pueblo peoples.
 The Navajo now use the term in the sense of referring to "ancient people" or "primitive ones", i.e., savages or barbarians, whereas others ascribe the meaning of Anasazi to "the older ones who are different from our people"; (lit.
 Ana = "different from us" + asaza = "the old ones").
 In the twentieth century, the people and their archaeological culture were often referred to by the Diné exonym.
 Alfred V. Kidder, who mistakenly thought it was Diné for old people, used the term in the 1927 Pecos Classification system.
 Contemporary Pueblos view this term as derogatory and object to the use of the term.
 Modern descendants of this culture often choose to use the term Ancestral Pueblo peoples.
-Hopi people use the term Hisatsinom, meaning "ancient people", to describe the Ancestral Puebloans.
 Archaeologist Linda S. Cordell discussed the word's etymology and use:

 The name "Anasazi" has come to mean "ancient people," although the word itself is Navajo, meaning "enemy ancestors."
 [The Navajo word is anaasází (< anaa- "enemy", sází "ancestor").]
 It is unfortunate that a non-Pueblo word has come to stand for a tradition that is certainly ancestral Pueblo.
 The term was first applied to ruins of the Mesa Verde by Richard Wetherill, a rancher and trader who, in 1888–1889, was the first Anglo-American to explore the sites in that area.
 Wetherill knew and worked with Navajos and understood what the word meant.
 The name was further sanctioned in archaeology when it was adopted by Alfred V. Kidder, the acknowledged dean of Southwestern Archaeology.
 Kidder felt that it was less cumbersome than a more technical term he might have used.
 Subsequently some archaeologists who would try to change the term have worried that because the Pueblos speak different languages, there are different words for "ancestor," and using one might be offensive to people speaking other languages.

-Others have objected to Cordell's definition of the name "Anasazi", saying that its true connotation means in the Navajo language "those that do things differently."
+Others have objected to Cordell's definition of the name "Anasazi", saying that its true connotation means in the Navajo language "those that do things differently".
 In yet another account, the term Anasazi originated from a Navajo adoption of a Ute word that literally means "ancient enemy" or "primitive enemy", but was used by the Navajo to mean "savage" or "barbarian", hence the Pueblos' rejection of the term.